Introduction: 1998' Robotron Plotter Renovation

 Step 1: Renovation

-This plotter had produced in DDR and was not working since 1989.
-In 2019 he was powered on first time and works without any problems.
+This plotter was made in DDR, but didn't work even once since 1989, and was kept in its original package.
+In 2019 he was powered for the first time and works without any problems.

 Step 2: New Interface

 This plotter is very heavy (16 kg), requires a lot of space, smells like warm oil, especially while working.
-No haves a chance to place it on a table near regular home computer, the best idea is place it in "far corner".
-But in this case, some wireless interface need.
+No chance to place it on a table near a home computer, the best idea is to place it in the "far corner".
+But in this case, some wireless interface is needed.

 Here for this plotter was added Bluetooth interface.